Table Of Contents

 It’s very difficult to get out of an EUO.
 Courts have held that people who skip an Examination can have their claim denied.
 So if you’ve got to undergo questioning, it’s very important to understand the issues and prepare for the examination under oath.

-We help clients through the Examination Under Oath process.
+We help clients through the Examination Under Oath process in Florida.
 We meet with clients, help them understand why their insurance company has demanded the Examination, and go over the likely questions that may be asked so they can gather information and be prepared to answer.
 We also attend the Examination with clients and help deal with the insurance company throughout the process.

 If you’ve received a letter demanding an Examination Under Oath and want to talk about your options, please give us a call.
 We offer a free consultation so that we can review your case and determine how we can best assist you.
 Call Herman & Wells at (727) 821-3195 today to schedule your appointment.
 We look forward to speaking with you!